OpenTermsArchive/docs/content/_index.en.md

   "dataset": { // Release mechanism to create dataset periodically
     "title": "Title of the dataset; recommended to be the name of the instance that generated it", "versionsRepositoryURL": "GitHub repository where the dataset will be published as a release; recommended to be the versions repository for discoverability and tagging purposes"
+  },
+  "api": { // Collection metadata API
+    "port": "The port number on which the API will listen for incoming requests", "basePath": "The base path for the API endpoints; it is used to define the root URL for accessing different API resources"
   }
 }
 ```